kmahajan1/Aura/README.md

 	1.)
 Use of a Mac.
 	2.)
 Have Ruby installed.
 	3.)
-Ensure necessary gems are installed, verify by (terminal>navigate to this folder directory>type: bundle install).
+Ensure necessary gems are installed (terminal>navigate to this 'Aura' directory>bundle install).
 	3.)
 Type the following commands in terminal (assuming you're in the correct 'Aura' directory):
 	*be rake db:create			#creates database
 	*be rake db:migrate			#creates database tables